taylormusolf/KickBacker/README.md

 Try out the app here on [Heroku!](https://kickbacker.herokuapp.com)

-THe KickBacker build utilizes a React/Redux frontend framework integrated with a Rails/PostgreSQL backend.
+The KickBacker build utilizes a React/Redux frontend framework integrated with a Ruby on Rails/PostgreSQL backend.

 ## Technologies: